drew-chidi/ml_forensics_project/README.md

 ### Part 3: Capturing Memory with LiME
 #### Step 1: Cloning and Setting Up LiME
 LiME (Linux Memory Extractor) is a Loadable Kernel Module (LKM) that allows you to dump memory from a live Linux system.
 Follow these steps to clone and build LiME:
-1. with the script still running and at the breakpoint, clone the LiME GitHub repository:
+1. With the script still running and at the breakpoint, clone the LiME GitHub repository:
 ```
 git clone https://github.com/504ensicsLabs/LiME.git
 cd LiME/src